yuer020611/QQclientkey/README.md

 It needs a "requests" module.But i don't know how to fix it in linux.
 So i will show you the tool on  Windows.If you want to see the teaching clear , click the url :http://www.anyuer.club/?id=58

 # Environment
-Git and Python. if you don't have anyone of them please download them.
+Git and Python. if you don't have any of them please download them.

 Git：https://gitforwindows.org/